If you’ve been considering starting a painting business, but don’t know where to start, these tips should help you do it the right way.

 So you’ve built your skills and you know there’s demand.
 Now let’s talk about money.

 To start a painting business, it is important to set realistic goals and break down what you’re going to need in order to get your business off the ground.
-Some of the reasons why people start a painting business are for their personal income or they want to pursue their passion for artwork with a potential future of making a living from it.
+Some of the reasons why people start a painting business are for their personal income.
+They want to pursue their passion for artwork with a potential future of making a living from it.
 It is important for artists to educate themselves on how much they can make from their work in order to make an informed decision about how much they should invest into starting up.

 The second question that all potential entrepreneurs have to ask themselves is how they will fund their new business.
-This task is even more difficult because many people believe that starting a painting business on their own is not viable.
+This task is even more difficult because many people believe that starting a painting business is not viable.
 If you are considering starting on your own, it’s important to know both the risks and rewards of this type of start-up venture.

 How Much Will You Need to Start a Painting Business?

 1. Brushes, rollers, and sprayers

 Brushes and rollers are the backbones of a commercial painter’s work.
 While they do not cost much, they can make or break a project.